Abraham Rajchmann: Arrest

 On 2 September 1942, Rajchmann had a meeting with Mathieu at the Cafe Isy, Avenue de la Porte de Hal, in Brussels to obtain the forged identity papers for himself and was arrested by Piepe.
 He was taken to Fort Breendonk where he was tortured for three days.
 He decided to cooperate with the Abwehr resulting in his betrayal of his mistress, Malvina Gruber, who was arrested on 12 October 1942.

 On 28 October 1942, Rajchmann was taken back to Brussels where he met Gestapo officer Karl Giering, who led the Sonderkommando Rote Kapelle, a special commission established by the Gestapo and the Abwehr to capture members of the Red Orchestra.
 Rajchmann was informed he would be allowed free movement but would still be considered a prisoner.
 After signing a statement saying he would cooperate, he was released on parole to return home.

 Paris

-Piepe and Giering agreed that Rajchmann would be the best person to take to Paris to find Trepper. once the Belgian investigation of the Red Orochestra by the Sonderkommando Rote Kapelle was completed.
+Piepe and Giering agreed that Rajchmann would be the best person to take to Paris to find Trepper. once the Belgian investigation of the Red Orchestra by the Sonderkommando Rote Kapelle was completed.
 In January or February 1943, Rajchmann and Gruber were told that they would be moving to Paris.
 When they arrived, Giering sent Rajchmann out to visit all the dead letterboxes that he knew about, while leaving a message to Trepper to contact him.
 However, Trepper never showed up.